ssnepenthe/wp-event-dispatcher/README.md

 By default `dispatch` uses the FQCN of the event class as the event name.
 If an event needs a dynamic name it should implement the `WpEventDispatcher\NamedEventInterface` interface.

-Event dispatchers might require a bit extra boilerplate code, but provide a degree of type-safety and autocompletion you don't get with standard hooks.
+Event dispatchers might require a bit extra boilerplate code as compared to standard WordPress hooks, but provide a degree of type-safety and autocompletion you wouldn't otherwise get.

 Below is a simple example of how you might replace a WordPress action: